-At the Consumer Electronics Show, 360 video and virtual reality (VR) was the big talk of the show, from huge concerns like YouTube and corporate parent Google, to Facebook’s Oculus Rift and camera makers.
+At the Consumer Electronics Show, 360 video and virtual reality (VR) was the big talk of the show, from huge concerns like YouTube and corporate parent Google to Facebook’s Oculus Rift and camera makers.
 VR and 360 were there.

-If you are a person who wants to see everything, want to hear everything then you are going to love this new face of social media which is painted in the colors of virtual reality and 360 degree videos.
+If you are a person who wants to see everything, want to hear everything then you are going to love this new face of social media which is painted in the colors of virtual reality and 360-degree videos.

 The biggest news is of the $599 Oculus Rift VR headset, which is on sale now.
-With the Rift, gamers will get a much wider and expansive view of their worlds than they’ve ever seen before.
+With the Rift, gamers will get a much wider and expansive view of their worlds that they’ve ever seen before.

 Beyond VR for gaming, social media there is a scope of 360 for photography also.